 Club doctrine dictates that there are “good foods” and “bad foods” (though this changes, depending on the year).
-Club status is determined by how much or how little a person eats, weighs and exercises.
-Club members assess their own rank on a daily basis, rarely feeling good about their status.
-Although members regularly bond over Fat Chat, they often end up feeling bad as a result of it.
+Club status is determined by how much or how little a person eats, weighs, and exercises.
+Club members assess their own rank on a daily basis and rarely feeling good about their status.
+Although members regularly bond over Fat Chat, they often end up feeling badly as a result.

-While some club members can dabble in occasional dieting without negative consequences, others are not so lucky.
-Many people find that dieting leads to sneak eating, overeating, bingeing and weight fluctuations, not to mention the full or part-time (unpaid) job of “feeling fat.”
+While some club members can dabble in occasional dieting without negative consequences, most cannot.
+For most dieters, the strict food rules lead them to sneak eat, uncontrollably overeat, or binge eat, not to mention the full or part-time (unpaid) preoccupation with their appearance.

-As women who have each spent decades lost in these painful patterns, we know all too well what it’s like to battle with your body on a daily basis.
+As women who have each spent decades lost in these painful patterns, we know all too well what it’s like to battle with your body every day.
 We also know what it’s like to overcome that battle.
 And you can too!